mojaloop/contrib-pisp-demo-svc/README.md

 # PISP Demo Server (Work in Progress)

-A server used to communicate with the Mojaloop network to facilitate account linking and transactions for the PISP demo app (see: https://github.com/mojaloop/pisp-demo-app-flutter).
+A server used to communicate with the Mojaloop network to facilitate account linking and transactions for the [PISP demo app](https://github.com/mojaloop/pisp-demo-app-flutter).

 # Quick Setup Guide

 1. Firebase SDK Admin Key

-Follow the instructions outlined here: https://firebase.google.com/docs/admin/setup to obtain a .json file containing your secret key.
+Follow the instructions outlined [here](https://firebase.google.com/docs/admin/setup) to obtain a JSON file containing your secret key.
 Rename it to be `serviceAccountKey.json` and put it in `{project-directory}/secret/` so that the path to the file is: `{project-directory}/secret/serviceAccountKey`.

 The contents of the JSON file should look like